|

 craft, operated 1944-45 by the RSI Fascist Italian X MAS flotilla, sank an LST

 and severely damaged a French destroyer in addition to fighting US PCs and French manned SCs on many occasions.
+Of all the coastal

 fleets of the war, that of the Soviet Union perhaps had the strangest collection of craft.
 Starting in the mid 1930s, Russia